GPTP-workshop/gptp-workshop.github.io/2023/schedule.md

 ---
-layout: default
+layout: old
-updated: "May 30, 2023"
-roman: "XX"
-dates: "June 1-3, 2023"
+year: 2023
 ---

 # Schedule

 This schedule is subject to  changes, check the latest version by reloading.
 Speakers: Should you need to request a change, please post to the contribution channel on [Slack!](https://gptp-workshops.slack.com)
 We normally start at 9:00 am on the first day, that is June 1, 2023, and end after lunch on the last day, that is June 3, 2023.
 GPTP-2023 will be held at Michigan State University, in [Kellogg Hotel & Convention Center](https://https://kelloggcenter.com/), East Lansing, MI, 219 S. Harrison Rd.

 ### Thursday, June 1, 2023